DonghanX/DrawView/README.md

 ```kotlin
 binding.drawView.eraserSize = 10F
 ```
-> Note that `brushSize` receives a single float value.
+> Note that `eraserSize` receives a single float value.
 > Also note that the minimum stroke width is set to 3F.

 #### Save the canvas as Bitmap